Ruslan-Bagautdinov/fastapi_with_telethon/README.md

 ### GET /wild

-This endpoint is used to trigger a parsing process for Wildberries with any query.
+This endpoint is used to trigger a parsing process for products with any `{query}`.
 It returns the top 10 product names with links to the product pages.

 ```bash
 GET http://localhost/wild?query={query}